 2. Information The Dish Collects:

 Like many other websites, The Dish uses HTTP cookies, which store data in readers’ web browsers.
 These cookies allow The Dish to remember readers and not require subscribers to log in every time they visit The Dish.
 Cookies assign a unique numerical identifier to your web browser or device and allow us to recognize you and relate your usage to other information about you, such as usage information and personal information.
 If readers do not wish to receive cookies, they can disable them by adjusting the settings in their web browsers.
 Cookies, log files, and analytics technologies (such as Google Analytics and Sitemeter) enable to The Dish to better understand its readership and cater to it.
 Examples of information The Dish may collect on its readership: the number and types of pages visited, duration of visit, location, subscription status, IP address, and referral website.
+The Dish may share with third parties aggregate non-personality identifiable information about its readers.

 3. Readers Who E-mail The Dish: